mohammedsnaushad/SQLAssignment/README.md

 (003,503,3,30.00,4);

 Select * from Customer;
+--Display whose name starts with A or I
 Select Country from Customer where Lname like 'A%' or lname like 'I%';

-select Fname,Lname from customer where Lname like '__I%';
+--Display whose name third letter is 'I' select Fname,Lname from customer where Lname like '__I%';

-alter table Customer alter column Fname nvarchar(40) NOT NULL;
+--alter the firstname of customer and order table by adding not null alter table Customer alter column Fname nvarchar(40) NOT NULL;

-alter table Ordertbl alter column orderDate DtaeTime NOT NULL;
+--alter customer  ordertable by adding not null DateTime alter table Ordertbl alter column orderDate DtaeTime NOT NULL;